 All big game must be tagged by the person who harvested the animal.
-The hunter must physically notch (cut) the Month and Day of harvest on the tag, and sign the permit in Ink immediately after harvesting the animal.
-The hunter must then remove the tag from its backing and affix to the carcass.
+The hunter must physically notch (cut) the Month and Day of harvest on the tag and sign the permit in Ink immediately after harvesting the animal.
+The hunter must then affix the tag to the carcass.